JaviGCK/JaviGCK/README.md

 <h2 align="center">🌱 Learning Journey</h2>
 <p>
-  I'm currently on a learning journey at AIT, exploring various aspects of Full Stack development.
+  I'm currently on a learning journey at <a href="https://assemblerinstitute.com/">AIT</a>, exploring various aspects of Full Stack development.
 Every day is an opportunity to gain new knowledge and skills.
 Stay tuned for updates on my progress!
 </p>

 <h2 align="center">💡 Interests</h2>